Periegops suterii: Habitat and distribution

 Periegops suterii occurs in forests with well drained soil and deep leaf layers.
 Within these habitats, they may be found under logs, rocks and leaves.
 They can occur in podocarp and beech forest.
 P. suterii is only known to occur in Banks Peninsula and Riccarton Bush in Canterbury.
 Within these locations, P. suterii has a patchy distribution.
 The distribution of the species suggests it could be considered a relict species.

 Behaviour

 Periegops suterii isn't known to build webs for prey capture, but rather web is used as drag lines and to build silk retreats.
 P. suterii is likely a fast moving nocturnal hunter.

 Females have been found with two to three males with them, which may imply that the female has a way of attracting males.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Relict" with the qualifiers of "Conservation Dependent", "Range Restricted" and "Biologically Sparse".